3 Tips to Maximize Your Income and Retire More Comfortably

-The division of taxable income is possible through a Registered Pension Plan (RPP), Registered Retirement Income Fund (RRIF) or Life Income Fund (LIF), up to a maximum of 50%.
-It can be done annually on your tax return.
+You can split your taxable income through a Registered Pension Plan (RPP), Registered Retirement Income Fund (RRIF) or Life Income Fund (LIF), up to a maximum of 50%.
+This can be done annually on your tax return.

-The income from the Régie des Rentes (RRQ) can also be divided between eligible spouses, for the number of years you are living together as common-law and up to a maximum of 50%.
-In this case, the split is concrete: the amount is not just declared under the spouse’s name, but is actually deposited into their account.
-This approach needs to be requested from an RRQ administrator and the income will be adjusted between partners according to their situation.
+If you live in Quebec, the income from the Quebec Pension Plan (QPP) can also be divided between eligible spouses, for the number of years you are living together as common-law and up to a maximum of 50%.
+In this case, it’s a clear split: the amount is not just declared under the spouse’s name, but is actually deposited into their account.
+This procedure needs to be requested from a QPP administrator and the income will be adjusted between partners according to their situation.

-Pushing back your government retirement pensions, Old Age Security (OAS) and Régie des rentes (RRQ), allows you to maximize them.
-Theoretically paid to retirees as of age 65, these pensions increase by 36% for the OAS and 42% for the RRQ if you wait until you’re 70, the maximum allowable age, to claim them.
+Pushing back your government retirement pensions, Old Age Security (OAS) and Canada Pension Plan (CPP) allows you to maximize them.
+Theoretically paid out to retirees as of age 60, these pensions increase by 36% for the OAS and 42% for the QPP if you wait until you’re 70, the maximum allowable age, to claim them.

 This tip requires the retiree to reach into their savings to bridge the gap, but ultimately provides them with a higher income, especially if they don’t have a defined benefit RPP.
 “If you have enough money set aside, it makes sense to wait five years to receive more in the end,” says David Truong.
 “But if you need money, it’s better to ask for these benefits as early as possible.”

 Whether you’re preparing for retirement or you’re already there, there are lots of tricks to allow you to optimize your financial plan.
-Whether this article introduced you to some that apply to your situation or not, don’t hesitate to speak to your financial planner about it.
+Don’t hesitate to speak to your financial planner about it.
 They’ll be able to guide you through the steps you’ll need to take and fill you in on any options you might have missed.